NVIDIA/nvmath-python/docs/sphinx/overview.rst

 The :doc:`device APIs <device-apis/index>` enable the user to call core mathematical operations in their Python CUDA kernels, resulting in a *fully fused kernel*.
 Fusion is essential for performance in latency-dominated cases to reduce the number of kernel launches, and in memory-bound operations to avoid the extra roundtrip to global memory.

-We currently offer support for calling FFT and matrix multiplication APIs in kernels written using `Numba`_, with plans to offer more core operations and support other compilers in the future.
+We currently offer support for calling FFT, matrix multiplication, and random number generation APIs in kernels written using `Numba`_, with plans to offer more core operations and support other compilers in the future.
-The design of the device APIs closely mimics the corresponding C++ APIs from NVIDIA MathDx libraries including `cuFFTDx <https://docs.nvidia.com/cuda/cufftdx/1.2.0>`_ and `cuBLASDx <https://docs.nvidia.com/cuda/cublasdx/0.1.1>`_.
+The design of the device APIs closely mimics that of the C++ APIs from the corresponding NVIDIA Math Libraries (MathDx libraries `cuFFTDx <https://docs.nvidia.com/cuda/cufftdx/1.2.0>`_ and `cuBLASDx <https://docs.nvidia.com/cuda/cublasdx/0.1.1>`_ for FFT and matrix multiplication, and `cuRAND device APIs <https://docs.nvidia.com/cuda/curand/group__DEVICE.html#group__DEVICE>`_ for random number generation).

 .. _commitment: